tuhrig/Review_System_Demo/Readme.md

 ## User Interface System (port 9002)

 - AngularJS based user interface
-- Allows to submit and read reviews
+- Allows to submit and read reviews and view some overall statistics
 - The backend is a Zuul proxy which forwards requests (to the review system)

 ## Review System (port 9001)